calebyourison/raspberry_scanner/uv_scanner_armv6/README.md

 ```

-As currently configured, this will save the file locally and present two plots in your browser: one for 2.4 GHz networks and one for 5 GHz networks.
+As currently configured, this will save the .csv file locally but will not display any plots.

 It will run a total of 5 scan attempts until at least one network is found.